CheRayLiu/QuickShop/README.md

-# Hello fellow Shopifolks!
-Welcome to QuickShop
+# Welcome to Quickshop, fellow Shopifolks!

 This project was created with Rails 5 + PostgreSQL with GraphQL.